 But mom and all the female teachers would tell you, “You’re such a good boy, you never get into fights.”

 Well, wrong.
 This just shows I’ve never been tested.

 This is precisely where a feminized society makes for weak men.
 Encouragement for avoiding necessary fights.

 Being punched in the face is thrown around on Twitter quite a lot.
 It’s important to grow up and I do agree.
 It is a physical struggle if you will.
 It teaches you not only, that you won’t die, and it doesn’t even hurt that much.

 But also that everything has consequences, that you can’t run away from your problems and how it made you grow as a person.
 Hardened your shields.

 If you were like me, and you’ve never been punched as a kid, do it voluntarily.
 Don’t start a fight at a bar.
 Go to a martial arts club.
 Learn a fighting skill.
 Get used to it!

 And then apply this to other things more metaphorically.
 Go out of your comfort zone!
 Voluntarily get yourself into socially awkward situations.

 Talk to strangers.
 Fight yourself for 30 days by avoiding sugar as I did here.
 Approach women.
 Ask for the pay-raise.
 Struggle with your social anxiety!
 It will harden your shields.
-You will get better at it, and you will build the calmness through struggle once you’ve been tested enough.
+You will get better at it, and you will build the desired, magnificent calmness through struggle once you’ve been tested enough.